 Soft leather products are high quality and nice to touch.
 They are often considered the first choice when it comes to buying a new handbag or shoes.
-Sustainable leather, organic leather and vegan leather, what is behind it?
+Sustainable leather, organic leather and vegan fake leather, what is behind it?
 Leather is known to be a by-product or even waste product of the food industry.
-A sustainable utilization of the durable material is thus quite possible.
+A sustainable utilization of the durable material, the production of eco leather, is thus quite possible.

 However, with many products being produced in low-wage countries in our contemporary time, the purchase of conventionally-made leather products is extremely worrying in terms of animal welfare and the environment.
 The chemical process of tanning also releases many toxins, harming the environment and, first and foremost, the people working with it.